Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: INTRODUCTION

 \section{INTRODUCTION}

 In various soft matter and biological settings, phase separation arises within or on a deformable structure, whose shape coevolves with the local composition.
-For example, cell membranes are flexible elastic surfaces governed by bending rigidity and tension, whose remodeling underlies processes such as endocytosis and exocytosis \cite{kaksonen2018mechanisms,jahn1999membrane,wu2014exocytosis}.
-Here, the lateral organization and phase separation of lipids and proteins on membranes can generate compositionally heterogeneous domains that both respond to, and influence, the membrane geometry \cite{VeatchKeller2003,SimonsToomre2000,Sorre2012Sorting,roux2005role}.
-This coupling (as seen below) can create nontrivial stationary compositional patterns, in contrast to phase separation in a fixed spatial domain which generically coarsening toward states of minimal interface cost \cite{10.1063/1.1744102}.
+The phase-separating species in such systems can both sense and impose local curvature, so that compositionally heterogeneous regions deform the substrate while the substrate curvature reciprocally biases composition.
+For example, lipid bilayers behave as elastic surfaces \cite{Canham1970,helfrich1973elastic,Seifert1997,dimova2006practical}, on which curvature-sensing and curvature-inducing proteins (such as BAR-domain assemblies, endocytic machinery) and lateral lipid demixing together generate compositional domains coupled to membrane curvature \cite{mcmahon2005membrane,Prevost2015,simunovic2016curvature, VeatchKeller2003,SimonsToomre2000,sorre2009curvature,roux2005role, GoychukFrey2019,tozzi2019out,le2021dynamic, bohinc2005self}; this coupling underlies cellular processes such as endocytosis, exocytosis, and protein- or cytoskeleton-driven membrane remodelling \cite{mcmahon2015membrane,salbreux2012actin,kaksonen2018mechanisms,jahn1999membrane,wu2014exocytosis}.
+Within the cytoplasm, biomolecular condensates, formed by liquid--liquid phase separation, have interfaces that need not be governed by surface tension alone: interfacial organization can endow condensate boundaries with additional surface mechanics, and stabilize nonspherical shapes \cite{Brangwynne2009,Hyman2014,Banani2017,folkmann2021regulation,law2023bending}.
+Similar couplings can arise with DNA and chromatin substrates: liquid condensates form along chromatin and exert capillary forces that mechanically restructure the polymer~\cite{shin2018liquid,larson2017liquid, keenen2021hp1}, whereas on plasmid DNA, ParB and its CTP-driven bridging interactions assemble a phase-separated condensate that compacts and bends the deformable substrate~\cite{brackley2013nonspecific,tivsma2023dynamic,zhao2024phase}.
+This coupling (as seen below) can stabilize nontrivial stationary compositional patterns, in contrast to phase separation in a fixed spatial domain which generically coarsening toward states of minimal interface cost \cite{10.1063/1.1744102}.